SJECollins/ci-pp4-pet-rx/README.md

 ![Contact Page](readme-docs/contact.webp)
 </details>

-The contact page is available to all users through a link in the navbar for users who are not logged in or a link in the footer.
-It features a simple form that requires the name, email and message from the user.
+The contact page is available to all users through a link in the navbar for users who are not logged in or a link in the footer for those who are It features a simple form that requires the name, email and message from the user.
 It sends the message to the site owner and provides the user with feedback by displaying "Message sent."

 ## Vet Profiles